 [text_ad]

-There are credible estimates that a single interaction with ChatGPT (5-50 queries; so perhaps a single question and a few follow-ups or a brief “conversation”) consumes 500ml of (primarily) potable water, the equivalent of a typical bottle of water.
+There are credible estimates that a single interaction with the various AI chat models (5-50 queries; so perhaps a single question and a few follow-ups or a brief “conversation”) consumes 500ml of (primarily) potable water, the equivalent of a typical bottle of water.

 And they’re not alone.
-Microsoft saw similar spikes in its own water consumption, which rose 34% from 2021 to 2022, to nearly 1.7 billion gallons, per their 2022 Environmental Sustainability Report.
+Microsoft saw similar spikes in its own water consumption, which rose from 1.69 billion gallons in 2022 to 2.07 billion gallons in 2023 (a 22.5% increase) according to its Environmental Sustainability Report.

 The water consumption in question is owed largely to the proliferation of large (hyperscale) data centers, which consume huge quantities of water for cooling and humidity management, to say nothing of water consumed by chipmakers in the production of those data center chips.
 (Global chipmaker water consumption is estimated to rival that of the city of Hong Kong and its 7.5 million residents.)